 No Extra Commission

-Unlike other booking sites and marketplace, they just take your booking and give the operation part to the third party vendor.
-When you book with us, there is no third party commission arrangement, so our cost will always remain reasonable.
+Unlike other booking sites and marketplace, they just take your booking and give the operation part of trekking to the third party vendor in Nepal.
+When you book with us, there is no third party commission arrangement, so our cost will always remain reasonable for you and the service would be much obviously better.

-We are proud to have 4 Everest Summiteer in our team, who will be the lead guide for your trek to Everest Base Camp.
+Besides the expert guides, we are also proud to have 4 Everest Summiteer in our team, who will be the lead guide for your trek to Everest Base Camp.
+(Please refer the package here)